Jiawei98/Jiawei98.github.io/_pages/research.md

 ## Other Working Papers

 6. **Huang, J.**, Zheng, H., Dust, S., & Fry, M. J., I Will Pay You Back in The Future: Examining Employees' On-Job Perceptions of Organizations and Their Intention of Making Post-Turnover Employment Referrals.
-Preprint for *International Journal of Human Resource Management*.
+Preprint for submission to *International Journal of Human Resource Management*.

 7. Leveraging LLMs and Generative AI for Supervised Survey Text Extraction: Evidence from Engagement Surveys and Exit Interviews (With Michael J. Fry and Kanix Wang).
 Finalizing statistical analysis results, targeting *INFORMS Journal on Applied Analytics*.